 Conservation Area Appraisal

-After a period of public consultation a conservation area appraisal and management proposals document was adopted on the 3rd March 2008.
+After a period of public consultation, a Conservation Area Appraisal and Management Proposals were adopted on 3 March 2008.